edumserrano/webpack-module-federation-with-angular/basic-ng16/README.md

 ### Webpack configuration file

-We add two webpack configuration files, one `webpack.config.js` which contains the base of the webpack configuration and a `webpack.config.prod.js` which extends the base configuration with production settings *if needed*.
+Two webpack configuration files were added, one `webpack.config.js` which contains the base of the webpack configuration and a `webpack.config.prod.js` which extends the base configuration with production settings *if needed*.

 For this projects all the configuration is on the `webpack.config.js`.
 This file contains the minimum configuration required to get module federation to work properly with angular.